-Fire Alarm Misuse K: Long-term Suspension Forgery The act of falsely and fraudulently making or altering a document, to include signatures.
-C: Parental K: Long-term Involvement Suspension Gambling To play games of chance or bet for items of value.
+Fire Alarm Misuse Intentionally triggering a fire alarm when there is no fire.
+G: In-school Suspension (1-5 Days) K: Long-term Suspension Forgery The act of falsely and fraudulently making or altering a document, to include signatures.
+C: Parental Involvement K: Long-term Suspension Gambling To play games of chance or bet for items of value.
 A: Conference with School Official K: Long-term Suspension Graffiti or Tagging Writing, drawing, or words that are scratched, painted, sprayed, or otherwise inscribed on walls or other surfaces in public places.
-A.R.S. §13-1602 F: Individual Assignment or Loss of Privilege L: Expulsion Harassment, Nonsexual implied threats.
-A.R.S. §13-2921 A: Conference with School Official Suspe I: Out-of-school Suspension (6-10 Days) Harassment, Sexual Sexual harassment is unwelcome conduct of a sexual nature that denies or limits a student's ability to participate in or to receive benefits, services, or opportunities in the school's program.
+A.R.S. §13-1602 F: Individual Assignment or Loss of Privilege L: Expulsion Harassment, Nonsexual The persistent or repeated annoying or tormenting of another person.
+To frighten, compel, or deter by actual or implied threats.
+A.R.S. §13-2921 For more information please see the Student Harassment section in the Appendix.
+A: Conference with School Official I: Out-of-school Suspension (6-10 Days) Harassment, Sexual Sexual harassment is unwelcome conduct of a sexual nature that denies or limits a student's ability to participate in or to receive benefits, services, or opportunities in the school's program.
 It can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 G: In-school Suspension (1-5 Days) L: Expulsion Harassment, Sexual with Contact Sexual harassment that includes unwanted physical contact of nonsexual body parts (Includes areas not covered in A.R.S.)
-G: In-school Suspension L: Ex L: Expulsion Hazing Any intentional, knowing, or reckless act committed by a student, whether individually or in concert with other persons, against another student or group of students, and in which both of the following apply: (a) The act was committed in connection with an initiation into, an affiliation with, or the maintenance of membership in any organization that is affiliated with an educational institution. (b) The act contributes to a substantial risk of physical injury, mental harm, or degradation; or causes physical injury, mental harm, or personal degradation.
+G: In-school Suspension (1-5 Days) L: Expulsion Hazing Any intentional, knowing, or reckless act committed by a student, whether individually or in concert with other persons, against another student or group of students, and in which both of the following apply: (a) The act was committed in connection with an initiation into, an affiliation with, or the maintenance of membership in any organization that is affiliated with an educational institution. (b) The act contributes to a substantial risk of physical injury, mental harm, or degradation; or causes physical injury, mental harm, or personal degradation.
 A.R.S. §15-2301.
 For more information please see the Hazing section in the Appendix.
-L: Expulsion Indecent Exposure or Public Sexual Indecency For definition of Indecent Exposure refer to ARS §13-1402.
+I: Out-of-school Suspension (6-10 Days) L: Expulsion Indecent Exposure or Public Sexual Indecency For definition of Indecent Exposure refer to ARS §13-1402.
 For definition of Public Sexual Indecency refer to A.R.S. §13-1403.
 H: Out-of-school Suspension (1-5 Days) L: Expulsion Kidnapping The unlawful restraint of another person with the intent to (1) hold the victim for ransom, as a shield or hostage; or (2) hold the victim for involuntary servitude; or (3) inflict death, physical injury or a sexual offense on the victim.
 A.R.S. §13-1304.
-L: Expulsion Requires immediate intervention of law enforcement agency Language, Inappropriate Use of verbal or written messages that include swearing, name calling, rude or coarse language or use of words in an inappropriate way.
-This category also includes the use.
-School Official I: Out-of Suspensional Conference with Suspension Confere I: Out-of-school Suspension (6-10 Days) Leaving School Grounds without permission K: Long-term Suspension Lying To create a false or misleading impression or to make an untrue statement with intent to deceive.
+L: Exp Requires immediate enforceme intervention of law Language, Inappropriate Use of verbal or written messages that include swearing, name calling, rude or coarse language or use of words in an inappropriate way.
+This category also includes the use of rude physical gestures.
+A: Conference with School Official I: Out-of-school Suspension (6-10 Days) Leaving School Grounds without permission Leaving school grounds or being in an "out-of-bounds" area during regular school hours without permission of the principal or principal designee.
+Students who leave without permission create a serious legal liability problem for the District.
+C: Parental Involvement K: Long-term Suspension Lying To create a false or misleading impression or to make an untrue statement with intent to deceive.
 A: Conference with School Official K: Long-term Suspension